JBallin/g-api/README.md

 ### External API's

-/app/randomImage.js uses the [Unsplash API](https://unsplash.com/developers) to generate a URL for a random photo.
+The `/app/randomImage.js` route uses the [Unsplash API](https://unsplash.com/developers) to generate a URL for a random photo.